ciceklab/UTRGAN/README.md

 ## Instructions Manual
 Important notice: Please call the wgan.py script from the ./src/gan directory.
-The optimization scripts for gene expression and MRL are in the ./src/gene_optimization and ./src/mrl_optimization directories, respectively.
-To analyze the generated seqeunces use the ./src/analysis/analyze.py script.
+The optimization scripts for gene expression and MRL/TE are in the ./src/exp_optimization and ./src/mrl_te_optimization directories, respectively.
+To analyze the generated seqeunces use the ./src/analysis/violin_dists.py script.

 ### Train teh GAN modes: